rust-lang/nomicon/src/atomics/multithread.md

 Now to sort out the read operation in the middle.
-We can use the same rule as before to trace up to the first write and rule out us reading either the `0` value or the garbage that exists between it and `1`, but how to we choose between the `1` and the `2`?
+We can use the same rule as before to trace up to the first write and rule out us reading either the `0` value or the garbage that exists between it and `1`, but how do we choose between the `1` and the `2`?
 Well, as it turns out there is a complement to the rule we already defined which gives us the exact answer we need: